 Multiple line types

 Take a bank branch for example.
 A single bank branch must service several different customer needs, which is everything from routine transactions, to working with a loan officer, to personal wealth management and beyond.
 A single line would fail to capture these nuances.
 A queue management system should be robust enough to offer multiple lines for different customer needs.
+It’s important to consider whether single queues or multiple queues are best for your business.

 Not all appointments and customer needs are equal.
 There are many instances where a first-come-first-serve queue doesn’t make sense.
 That’s why a robust queue management system will offer the ability to weight certain queues differently.